 You and anyone who’s given a witness statement will have to give evidence in the witness box under oath.

-If a witness can’t attend and you want to rely on their witness statement, you’ll need to ask the court to be allowed to rely on it (usually at least 7 days before the trial).
+If a witness can’t attend and you want to rely on their witness statement, you’ll need to ask the court to be allowed to rely on it.
 This is called relying on ‘hearsay evidence’.
-The rules covering this are in Civil Procedure Rules Part 33 on GOV.UK.
+You'll usually need to ask the court at least 7 days before the trial.
+The rules covering this are in Civil Procedure Rules Part 33.

 You and any witness will be asked to confirm their name, their address, their signature and that they stand by the contents of their witness statement.
 This is called ‘evidence in chief’.

 You’re not usually able to ask your own witnesses any questions because the court will consider that all the information should be in the witness statement, so it’s important to make sure your statements include all you need.

 If there are any mistakes in the witness statements, you can ask the judge to let the witness clarify the point - like saying what the mistake is, why it was made and what the correct position is.

 After you or your witness has confirmed their witness statement, the other side or their representative will be able to question them.
 This is called ‘cross-examination’.

 You or your representative will also have the opportunity to ask questions of the other side’s witnesses.
 Your aim is to support your own case, show any mistakes the other side might have made and show points of dispute.